NPWS Friends of Parks Grant Programs

 Partnership Grants Program

-To achieve larger-scale on ground outcomes, a separate NPWS Friends of Parks – Partnership Grants Program with a total of $500,000 available in 2021-22.
-This grant program provides an opportunity for registered Friends groups to partner with other volunteer or NGO conservation organizations such as Trees for Life, Nature Foundation, or a Local Action Planning (LAP) group to achieve more sizeable or complex project outcomes.
+The Friends of Parks – Partnership Grants Program, provides an opportunity for registered Friends groups to partner with other volunteer or NGO conservation organizations such as Trees for Life, Nature Foundation, or a Local Action Planning group to achieve more sizeable or complex project outcomes.
 Grants of up to $25,000 per year are available to be completed within three years.

 Small Grants Program

-The NPWS Friends of Parks - Small Grants Program is offering grants up to $5,000 per application to registered Friends of Parks member groups with a total of $250,000 available in 2021-22.
+The NPWS Friends of Parks - Small Grants Program is for grants up to $5,000 per application to registered Friends of Parks member groups.
 Projects must be completed within 12 months.
-Groups may submit more than one application per year.
+Groups may submit more than one application per round.

 For eligibility or specific grant application questions please contact Volunteer and Visitor Programs staff at: DEWVolunteers@sa.gov.au or telephone 8124 4838.